 Signs to this effect will be placed throughout the building.

 Face coverings now must be worn when visiting the museum, and all of our staff will continue to wear face coverings.
-We kindly request that visitors also wear a face covering throughout the visit museum.
+We kindly request that visitors also wear a face covering throughout the museum.
 Those exempt from wearing a face covering, in line with NHS guidelines, are still welcome, please show an exemption card or let a member of staff know.

 We have introduced a one-way system through the museum, and will ensure one-way traffic up and down the staircase forming the entry and exit point from the museum.